Tony Booth (actor): Acting

 Booth developed a taste for acting when posted in the Army to SHAPE in Paris.
 He spent five years in repertory theatre, before appearing in films and television during the 1960s.
 He played roles in over twenty films, including The L-Shaped Room (1962), Corruption (1968), The Girl with a Pistol (1968), Brannigan (1975), Priest (1994) and Owd Bob (1997).
 He appeared early in the run of the television series Coronation Street in 1960 and in an episode of The Avengers, but it was his role as the left-wing son-in-law in Till Death Us Do Part (1965) that brought him recognition.

 Booth made guest appearances in many other television series.
 He starred alongside Robin Askwith in the Confessions of ...
 British sex comedy film series as Sidney Noggett between 1974 and 1977.
 These were Confessions of a Window Cleaner, Confessions of a Pop Performer, Confessions of a Driving Instructor and Confessions from a Holiday Camp.

 From 1985 to 1986, Booth appeared as pub landlord Ted Pilkington in the short-lived ITV soap Albion Market.
 He starred in the 1998 short film The Duke, playing an elderly man who tells his adoring grandson that he is John Wayne.
 In 2001, Booth appeared in several episodes of Family Affairs playing Barry Hurst, Sadie Hargreaves' brother-in-law.

-Booth played a tramp named Nobby Stuart in a special two-hander episode of EastEnders in 2003.
-In 2007, he also played a tramp called Errol Michaels in Emmerdale.
+Booth played a homeless man named Nobby Stuart in a special two-hander episode of EastEnders in 2003.
+In 2007, he also played a homeless man called Errol Michaels in Emmerdale.
 Each of these characters played the purpose of a spiritual guide to a down-and-out character: in EastEnders Alfie Moon (played by Shane Richie), and in Emmerdale Bob Hope (Tony Audenshaw).